 Hiking Under and Above the Viaduct

-Take a about a one-mile roundtrip hike for an upclose view of this engineering marvel.
-An accessible paved trail begins at the visitor center and leads to a beautiful view of the viaduct from underneath, and gives hikers access to the Tanawha Trail.
-You will see how the viaduct almost floats in the air without disturbing the land below.
-The paved portion ends in around 1/3 mile.
-Continue up the dirt trail and climb by huge boulder for another 1/3 mile to find the rock to stand on for the photo at the top of the page.
+Take a one-mile round-trip hike for an up-close view of this engineering marvel.
+An accessible paved trail begins at the visitor center and leads to a beautiful view of the Viaduct from underneath, and gives hikers access to the Tanawha Trail.
+You will see how the Viaduct almost floats in the air without disturbing the land below.
+The paved portion ends in around 1/3-mile.
+Continue up the dirt trail and climb by a huge boulder for another 1/3-mile to find the rock to stand on for the photo op at the top of the page.
 After you climb and switchback up over the Viaduct, there will be a side trail to the right.
 (Look for the sign on left to at the intersection of the side trail so you know that you are in the right spot!)